Faith & Traditions

 Prayer and Scripture

-Each night after evening program, we’ll break into smaller groups around a campfire and listen to a short talk by a staff member; the talks are about some aspect of our relationship with Jesus.
+Each night, after evening program, campers gather in their units around a campfire and listen to a short talk by a staff member; the talks are about some aspect of our relationship with Jesus.
 Then each unit meets in a smaller group to talk and enjoy a quiet starlit night.

-Each day begins with putting up the American flag and ends by taking it down.
+Each day begins with putting up the American flag and before dinner the flag is taken down.
 Most units will have an opportunity to raise and lower the flag.
 We are happy to also raise a Canadian flag when we have Canadian citizens with us at Servant Camp.

 We can’t begin to tell you everything about Servant Camp!
 Come and experience it!